Flax FAQ's, Frequently Asked Questions September 17 2016 1 Comment

 Omega-3 and omega-6 are families of essential fatty acids used to make local hormones that control the local functioning of tissues throughout the body.
 The omega-6 fats tend to have pro-inflammatory effects, and the omega-3s tend to have non- inflammatory effects.
-We need to have a balanced intake of mega-6s and omega-3s for optimal health.
+We need to have a balanced intake of omega-6s and omega-3s for optimal health.
 The essential fatty acids include the omega-6 fatty acids, (as found in most common vegetable oils and products from livestock animals raised on grain, and the omega-3 fatty acids, as found in flaxseed oil, wild ocean fish, wild game, products from livestock raised on green vegetation, and fish oil).
-Most people consume too much omega-6 fats and insufficient omega-3s.
+Most people consume too many omega-6 fats and insufficient omega-3s.
 Therefore, we need to decrease the intake of omega-6 sources and increase the intake of omega-3 sources.

 What is flax oil and is it the same as flaxseed oil?

 Yes, flaxseed oil and flax oil are the same.
 The seeds of the flax plant are pressed to obtain the nutrient rich oil that they contain.
 Flax oil is classified as a polyunsaturated vegetable oil.
-Flax oil is unique in this category, because it is the richest source of omega-3 as well as containing omega-6.
+Flax oil is unique in this category because it is the richest source of omega-3 as well as containing omega-6.

 What is the recommended serving of flax oil for adults and children?

 The recommendation that is given most often by nutritionists and health care providers is 1 tablespoon of flax oil for every 100 lbs. of body weight, to be used daily.
-For a child the recommendation is 1 teaspoon of flax oil for every 33 lbs. of weight.
+For a child, the recommendation is 1 teaspoon of flax oil for every 33 lbs. of weight.

 How many capsules does it take to equal one tablespoon of the oil?

 Technically it would take 14 capsules to equal 1 tablespoon of flax oil since each tablespoon is 14 grams and each capsule is 1 gram (1 gram = 1,000 mgs).
-Most people choose to use the oil since it mixes easily into the daily diet, although the capsules are very convenient for traveling and for keeping in places where refrigeration is not possible.
+Most people choose to use the oil since it mixes easily into the daily diet, although the capsules are very convenient for travelling and for keeping in places where refrigeration is not possible.

 What are lignans and why would I want to have them in my oil?

 Many people choose the Highest Lignan Flax Oil simply because it is so rich in phytonutrients.
-The lignans are anti-viral, anti-bacterial, anti-fungal, help with digestion, and research also suggests they may be helpful in the prevention of certain types of cancer.
+The lignans are anti-viral, antibacterial, anti-fungal, help with digestion, and research also suggests they may be helpful in the prevention of certain types of cancer.

 What is the difference between Borage Oil and Evening Primrose Oil?